rantahar/introduction-to-mpi/_episodes/11-profiling.md

 Right clicking on the view and choosing "Info" replaces the system view with an info view.
 This gives information on the chosen metric.

-If your running on a cluster you may wish to use the command line instead.
+If you are running on a cluster you may wish to use the command line instead.
 To supress the GUI, use the `-s` parameter.
 ~~~
 scalasca -examine -s scorep_poisson_2_sum